Both the Conservatives and Labour are now committed to ending freedom of movement. Here’s what you need to know.

 What happens if people in Scotland are no longer entitled to freedom of movement?

-The UK government has confirmed that freedom of movement will end in March 2019 and there will no longer be any requirement for these rights to continue.
+The UK government has confirmed that it is committed to ending freedom of movement, by any means necessary, through the Brexit process.
 Here’s what the UK government’s White Paper – “The process for withdrawing from the European Union” – stated:

 “[UK citizens living, working and travelling in the other EU 27 Member States of the EU] all currently enjoy a range of specific rights to live, to work and access to pensions, health care and public services that are only guaranteed because of EU law.
 There would be no requirement under EU law for these rights to be maintained if the UK left the EU.”

 The European Commission has recently proposed a new visa system for tourists, which would apply to people travelling into the EU from other countries.